From taking advantage of a lower monthly payment to ditching your FHA mortgage insurance, there are plenty of reasons why you might want to refinance.

 Paying points upfront is an option to lower your refinance rate.
 Each point is equal to 1% of the loan amount and paying points upfront means paying more upfront to reduce your interest rate over the life of the loan.
 This can be beneficial if you plan to stay in your home for a long time.

 If you plan to sell your home or refinance again in a few years, an adjustable-rate mortgage (ARM) may offer a lower initial interest rate compared to a fixed-rate mortgage.
 However, it's important to carefully consider the terms and potential future rate adjustments.

 Now that you understand how much it costs to refinance, let’s take a look at some of the best places to refinance a mortgage loan.

 1. Best Overall: Quicken Loans®

 If you’re looking for a fast and easy way to refinance nearly any type of mortgage loan, Quicken Loans will usually be the right choice for you.
 The company has streamlined the refinance process — you can now complete your application on your phone or tablet and receive a decision in minutes.

 Quicken Loans specializes in providing a wide range of refinancing options.
 From FHA streamlines to jumbo cash-out refinances, its team does it all.
-With an easy-to-understand process and plenty of information available online, Quicken Loans is our first choice when it comes to the best refinance mortgage companies.
+With an easy-to-understand process and plenty of information available online, Quicken Loans is our 1st choice when it comes to the best mortgage refinance mortgage companies.

 Getting approved for an online mortgage refinance can be a simple and convenient solution for many homeowners.
 However, if you’re less technologically-inclined or you’d like the comfort of knowing that you have a person standing by to help you if you run into trouble, you might want to consider refinancing with Wells Fargo.